VinnyVanGogh/toml_cfg_tool/.github/CONTRIBUTING.md

 ### Formatting Guidelines

-When contributing to RepoName, please follow these guidelines:
+When contributing to toml_cfg_tool, please follow these guidelines:

 - **Title:** Format like "Add feature: [Feature Name]" or "Fix: [Bug Description]".
 - **Description:** Provide a detailed description of the changes made in the pull request, prefixed with the type of change (e.g., Feature, Fix, Update)